Michael A. Milton: Christian ministry

 Michael A. Milton was educated for the ministry under D. James Kennedy, George W. Knight III, R. Laird Harris, and Robert L. Reymond at Knox Theological Seminary.
 He is a graduate of the Defense Language Institute in Monterey, California; received a B.A. from MidAmerica Nazarene University, and Master of Divinity from Knox Theological Seminary.
 He earned the Doctor of Philosophy in Theology and Religious studies from the University of Wales, Lampeter.
 He wrote his dissertation in seventeenth century pastoral theology under William Price and Noel Gibbard, University of Wales, Lampeter.
 Milton is an alumnus of the University of North Carolina at Chapel Hill in the Master of Public Administration program of the School of Government (2016).
-Milton studied public administration under Dr. William Rivenbark.
+Milton studied public administration under William Rivenbark.
 Milton is, also, a graduate of the United States Army Command and General Staff College in Leavenworth, Kansas.
 His postgraduate studies include a postdoctoral certification in higher education teaching at Harvard University Derek Bok Center for Teaching and Learning.

 Milton was founding pastor of Redeemer Presbyterian Church and of Westminster Academy of Overland Park, Kansas; Interim President, Knox Theological Seminary; founding pastor, Kirk O' the Isles, Savannah, Georgia; Senior Pastor, First Presbyterian Church of Chattanooga, Tennessee; before his appointment as president of RTS-Charlotte.

 Milton was elected to become chancellor and chief executive officer of Reformed Theological Seminary on September 2, 2010.
-Milton succeeded the Reverend Dr. Robert "Ric" Cannada, Jr. The investiture and inauguration service was held on September 14, 2012.
+Milton succeeded Robert "Ric" Cannada, Jr. The investiture and inauguration service was held on September 14, 2012.

 Prior to becoming chancellor, Milton was President of RTS-Charlotte, elected in 2007, interim president of RTS Orlando, and the James M. Baird, Jr. Chair of Pastoral Theology since 2009.
 He retained the Chair of Pastoral Theology with his election as Chancellor.

 On March 13, 2013, it was announced that the Executive Committee of the Seminary granted retirement from the position in order to seek recovery from a chronic illness (Dysautonomia) that had become increasingly debilitating.
 The move was described as compassionate in order for Milton to fully recover and be able to return to ministry.
 Milton wrote a theological reflection on the illness called, "Difficult but Necessary: Relinquishing Leadership in Winter to Renew Ministry in a New Season."
 Milton remained an adjunct member of the faculty.